stablestud/adsorber/README.md

 The command will:
 * copy `/etc/hosts.original` to `/etc/hosts`, overwriting the modified `/etc/hosts` by Adsorber.

-Important: If you have a scheduler installed, it'll re-apply ad-server domains to your hosts file when triggered.
+Important: If Adsorber's scheduler was set-up, it'll re-apply ad-server domains to your hosts file when triggered.
 For this reason this command is used to temporary disable Adsorber, e.g. when it's blocking some sites you need access for a short period of time.
 To re-apply run `adsorber update`

 Possible option: